ericwbailey/ericwbailey.website/source/published/swearing-and-automatic-captions.md

 The inclusion of a swear is a deliberate act.
 Its removal undoes the speaker’s agency, and dilutes the message they’re trying to communicate.

-In an abeled context, it is artificial tone-policing, shotgunned without discretion or consent.
+In an abled context, it is artificial tone-policing, shotgunned without discretion or consent.
 In a disabled context, censorship of language in automatic captioning communicates that [you are nannying](https://www.psychologytoday.com/us/blog/speaking-in-tongues/202208/the-infantilization-elders-and-people-disabilities) what a d/Deaf person should be hearing.

 This censorship creates a lack of equivalency in experience.
 Someone who does not use captions is privy to a more accurate interpretation of the spoken content.
 I don’t know about you, but that feels like some bullshit exclusion.